 Why is Japanese Knotweed a problem?

-In its natural setting Japanese Knotweed (Fallopia Japonica) survived extremely cold winters, sometimes being covered by deposits of volcanic ash, storing energy deep in it’s roots.
-But in Britain, with milder and brighter conditions the weed can grow unabated – the rate of growth for Japanese Knotweed during the summer months in Britain can be up to 20 centimeters every day.
+In its natural setting Japanese Knotweed (Fallopia Japonica) survived extremely cold winters, sometimes being covered by deposits of volcanic ash, storing energy deep in its roots.
+But in Britain, with milder and brighter conditions the weed can grow unabated - the rate of growth for Japanese Knotweed during the summer months in Britain can be up to 20 centimeters every day.
 The weed can even grow through concrete and tarmac with roots as long as 3 meters deep.
-It’s the roots that are the biggest risk to property, causing serious damage to the foundations.
+It's the roots that are the biggest risk to property, causing serious damage to the foundations.

-There can be serious consequences if you ignore Japanese Knotweed; apart from severely reducing the value of a property, it can also be criminal offence.
+There can be serious consequences if you ignore Japanese Knotweed; apart from severely reducing the value of a property, it can also be a criminal offence.
 The UK Government website provides details on the penalties for ignoring Japanese Knotweed growth on your land.

-How to identify Japanese Knotweed…
+How to identify Japanese Knotweed

 If you suspect that your land or property has Japanese Knotweed growth, you should carefully carry out a closer inspection.
 It's important not to disturb the weed or risk spreading it in any way.
 If a closer inspection cannot be carried out without the risk of spreading the weed, then it's advisable to call a specialist Japanese Knotweed removal company.